-After a loved one passes, there are a number of steps to take to manage their estate.
+After a loved one passes, there are a number of steps you'll need to take to manage the estate.

 G&F can provide estate processing services and refer you to other resources you need to manage an estate.

 If you've recently lost a loved one, finances are probably the last thing you want to think about.
 Take the time to grieve, and be aware that you don't have to grieve alone.
 If you need more help and support than you're able to get from your immediate family and friends, there are counselling services available in most communities to help you through the grieving process.